tannakartikey/tannakartikey.github.io/_posts/2023-04-05-how-to-deploy-rails-app-and-postgres-with-mrsk-on-single-server.md

 That's it!
 You should have a running Rails app on the server which is connected to Postgresql on the same server.
 For subsequent deploy you can use `mrsk deploy` or `mrsk redeploy` based on your needs.

-I have been using USD4 droplet on DigitalOcean.
-If you are using the similar configuration I would recommend creating a [swap][9] partition on the server.
-I am assuming that if you are doing this, you are not expecting loads of traffic on the day one.
+I have been using the USD4 droplet on DigitalOcean.
+If you are using a similar configuration I would recommend creating a [swap][9] partition on the server.
+I am assuming that if you are doing this, you are not expecting loads of traffic on day one.
 But without a swap partition, some simple operations like migrating the database may also fail.

-It can also be possible to host the same code multiple times for different environments i.e. staging, production etc. For that the ["role"][10] and ["destination"][11] functionality of Mrsk can be used.
+It can also be possible to host the same code multiple times for different environments i.e. staging, production etc. For that, the ["role"][10] and ["destination"][11] functionality of Mrsk can be used.
 I might cover that in a separate post.

 [1]: https://github.com/mrsked/mrsk
 [2]: https://www.youtube.com/watch?v=LL1cV2FXZ5I